Macaulay Heritage Park

 Reverend William Macaulay was originally sent to this area as a missionary.
 In 1823 he organized the Parish of Hallowell, donating the land for the church and paying for much of its construction from his own personal wealth.
 Reverend Macaulay’s contributions to the community were not only spiritual, but civic—dispersing his property for the construction of both a school and a courthouse; the latter has been in use since 1831.
 Macaulay was also instrumental in the naming of the town of Picton.

-The museum currently houses a permanent exhibition dedicated to the Indigenous history of Prince Edward County, and the Douglas Crawford Canning Collection.
+The museum currently houses a permanent exhibition dedicated to the Indigenous history of Prince Edward County, and temporary displays that are updated twice (or more) yearly.